circonus-labs/libmtev/docs-md/config/logging.md

 which has a type.
 The "stderr" log_stream has a type of `file` and an output filedescriptor of 2.
 Other log_stream are setup and and configured to have the "stderr" log_stream as their outlet.
-These log_streams are called: "error", "notice", "debug", and "stacktrace".
+These log_streams are called: "error", "notice", "debug."
 The correspond to the global logging symbols in the C API:
-`mtev_stderr`, `mtev_error`, `mtev_notice`, `mtev_debug`, and `mtev_stacktrace` respectively.
+`mtev_stderr`, `mtev_error`, `mtev_notice`, and `mtev_debug`, respectively.
-For more information on logging via the API, see the development section of this documentation related to logging.
-The "debug" log_stream is disabled and the "stacktrace" stream is the same as "error" by default.
+For more information on logging via the API, see the development section of this documentation relaated to logging.
+The "debug" log_stream is disabled by default.

 Logs are hierarchical in nomenclature as a convenience.
 If, in your code, you request a log named "error/foo" and no such log exists in the configuration,